• Home

 We are simply learning how to prioritize what is most important.
 Sounds easier on paper than it can be in the reality of our days.
 I’m working through this one with you.

-When we remember children are not an interruption then when our child is naughty or disobedient, we are reminded that it is a God-ordained moment to get to point them to the need of a Savior.
+When we remember children are not an interruption, then when our child is naughty or disobedient, we are reminded that it is a God-ordained moment to get to point them to the need of a Savior.
 It’s not a moment to wash the floor.
-Those are the times we need to stop and focus on what is the best use our time at that moment.
+Those are the times we need to stop and focus on what is the best use of our time at that moment.

 It’s not an interruption or an inconvenience.
 It is the most important work.
 If your child spilled milk, cleaning it up with an attitude of doing all your work as unto the Lord without grumbling or complaining is what we are called to.